adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * Unable to get email address for user to send reset password message.
 Try updating the email address for the user.

 * **plc.not_found**
-    * access or update to a config endpoint
+    * access or update to a profile endpoint
-    * The Product License Configuration was not found.
+    * The product profile was not found.

 * **plc.admin.group.not_found**
-    * access or update to admin user list at config endpoint
+    * access or update to admin user list at profile endpoint
-    * The admin user list for the Product License Config was not found.
+    * The admin user list for the product profile was not found.

 * **plc.admin.already_added<br>plc.add.admin.error<br>plc.remove.admin.error**
-    * add or remove admin user to config
+    * add or remove admin user to profile
     * The admin user already exists or doesn't exist in list

 * **error.productadmin.add.user.failed<br>error.productadmin.remove.admin.failed**